veetirajaniemi/Statistical-Mathematics/README.md

 # Statistical-Mathematics
  This repository contains my solutions for university course about advanced statistical mathematics.
-The excercises also include ARMA time series analysis.
+The excercises of week 6 include ARMA time series analysis.